-- a) Assists the USAID/Jamaica OEH team with office taskers, requests, demands, processes, etc. - b) Responds to other OEH related duties as assigned by Mission management and/or the Director of the Office of Environment and Health, including supporting the Mission Environmental Officer and/or assuming such MEO activities as assigned.
+- a) Assists the USAID/Jamaica GCC team with office taskers, requests, demands, processes, etc. - b) Responds to other GCC and/or environment related duties as assigned by Mission management and/or the Director of the Office of Environment and Health.